 Put your head down in Dingle

 The town of Dingle is a hotspot in Ireland.
 It’s full of old Irish pubs with great characters, a beautiful fishing harbour and tons of things to see and do.
-There are loads of places to stay in Dingle, I’m recommending John Bennys, I have eaten there a lot and the food is excellent.
+There are loads of places to stay in Dingle, I’m recommending John Bennys, for food and drinks!
+I have eaten there a lot and the food is excellent.

 John Bennys have seafood and all types of Irish dishes, there are lots of nice drinks in the bar and it very centrally located in Dingle.
 John Bennys is reasonably priced with a great location and within a few minutes walk of downtown Dingle!

-Dingle has loads of stuff to see and do, there’s the Dingle Disterlly that make Gin, vodka and whiskey.
+Dingle has loads of stuff to see and do, there’s the Dingle Distillery that makes gin, vodka and whiskey.
 You can take a tour of the distillery and try some good Irish spirits.
 You have to check out Dick Macks pub while visiting Dingle!
 It’s a really cool pub!

 Day 2 Go see Fungi the Dolphin

 Fungi have been around Dingle since 1983, he has amazed many experts.
 You can take a boat trip out to see Fungi performing and jumping up out of the water.